Approximate Connes-amenability of dual Banach algebras: INTRODUCTION

 \section{INTRODUCTION}

-In [9], B.E.
-Johnson, R. V. kadison, and J. Ringrose introduced a notion of amenability for von neuman algebras which modified Johnson's original definition for Banach algebras[8] in the sense that it takes the dual space structure of a von Neumann algebra into account.
+The concept of amenability for Banach algebras was introduced and studied for the first time by B. E. Johnson in [14].
+Since then several variants of this concept have appeared in the literature each, as a kind of cohomological triviality.
+In [16], Johnson, Kadison, and Ringrose introduced a notion of amenability for von Neumann algebras which modified Johnson's original definition for Banach algebras in the sense that it takes the dual space structure of a von Neumann algebra into account.
 This notion of amenability was later called Connes-amenability by A. Ya.
-Helemskii [7].
-In [10], the author extended the notion of Connes-amenability to the larger class of dual Banach algebras.
-The concept of approximate amenability for a Banach algebras was introduced by F. Ghahramani and R. J. Loy in [5].
-Our motivation for introducing approximate Connes-amenability is finding a version of these approximate forms of amenablity which sounds suitable for dual Banach algebras.
+Helemskii [13].
+Johnson in [15] showed that a Banach algebra $\A$ is amenable if and only if it has a virtual diagonal.
+A von Neumann algebraic analogue of this result was discovered by Haagerup [11]; See also [5], where the author introduces the notion of normal virtual diagonal and presents another proof of Haagerup's result.
+Runde extended the notion of Connes-amenability to the larger class of dual Banach alge! bras [18] and studied certain concrete Banach algebras in the subsequent papers [20, 21, 22].
+In particular he showed that existence of normal virtual diagonals implies Connes-amenability but the converse is no longer valid for arbitrary dual Banach algebras.